Revamping the Performance Appraisal Process

 The Keys to a Successful 360° process

 An online 360° feedback process can be a great way to collect feedback about team members, when done right.
-Here are our top tips for designing a positive, effective online 360° feedback survey process:
+Here are our top tips for designing a positive, effective online 360° feedback survey experience:

 Reflecting on 360’s